mlouis9/xs-interface/documentation/Manual/controldeck.rst

 This is the main file that controls the flow of data and the corresponding output formatting.

 A list of all the input cards within this file is provided in the table below.
+The data is provided by setting certain cards.

+See :ref:`general-card` remarks on building an input deck file.
+The general remarks include various requirements and description of special characters including the **magic star** (*).

 ===================== ===================================================================
 Set what?
 Description